 The Contractor shall prepare and submit to the Employer, and have available on Site, written risk assessments, in accordance with the appropriate legislation, specific to the operations to be carried out.
-Please note that risk assessments must be done for all tasks, those that have a significant risk must have a written risk assessment.
+Please note that risk assessments must be done for all tasks, those that have a significant risk must have written risk assessments.